• Skip to primary navigation

 In a large mixing bowl, whisk together flour, sugar and salt until combined and set aside.

-Heat milk until warm about 90 seconds in the microwave or in a small saucepan over low heat until 110 F with a digital thermometer and remove off stove top.
-Then gradually add dry active yeast while whisking the warm milk until the yeast has fully dissolved.
-Cover and rest for 10 minutes, until a thick frothy film develops on the top.
+Heat milk until warm in the microwave or on the stovetop until 110 F and gradually add dry active yeast while whisking.
+Cover and rest for 10 minutes until thick and frothy.

-1. Cover batter with a lid or warm clean tea towel and rest the bowl in a warm area for 30 minutes to proof so it becomes frothy, thick and bubbly.
-Tip: a kitchen sink filled halfway with warm water is a good place.
+1. Proof the batter: Cover batter with a lid or warm clean tea towel.
+Place the bowl in a warm area for 30 minutes to proof, like the kitchen sink filled halfway with warm water.
+Once proofed, it should be frothy, thick and bubbly.

-Storage
+Storage & Reheating

 Pairing Suggestions

-Poffertjes serve well with:
+Poffertjes pair well with:

-• coffee, tea, milk, or juice
+• Coffee, tea, milk, or juice.

-• cakes, pastries, cookies or other desserts
+• Cakes, pastries, cookies, or other desserts.

-• cooked proteins like eggs, bacon, ham, or sausage for breakfast
+• Cooked proteins like eggs, bacon, ham, or sausage for breakfast.

 FAQ